davidchyou/RF_Classifier/README.md

 **Notes**

-This script is a wrapper of the R package "randomForest", that provides a command-line interface, automates the training and cross-validations in the training mode, and organize the prediction outcomes so that class scores (i.e. proportion of decision trees voting for a particular class) were juxtaposed to the input data.
+This script is a wrapper of the R package "randomForest", that provides a command-line interface, automates the training and cross-validations in the training mode, and organize the prediction outcomes so that class scores (i.e. proportion of decision trees voting for a particular class) were linked to the input data.